 Multiply by Acon Digital (Win & Mac)

-Winner of the recently held KVR Developer Challenge 2014 contest, the brilliant Multiply plugin by Acon Digital is a modern chorus effect which uses phase randomizing filters on each of the six voices in order to avoid unwanted comb filter effects.
-The plugin includes a simple equalizer for controlling the frequency response of the processed audio signal, as well as a pre-delay section which can be used to create echo effects.
+Winner of the recently held KVR Developer Challenge 2014 contest, the brilliant Multiply plugin by Acon Digital is a modern chorus effect that uses phase randomizing filters on each of the six voices to avoid unwanted comb filter effects.
+The plugin includes a simple equalizer for controlling the frequency response of the processed audio signal, as well as a pre-delay section, which can be used to create echo effects.

-The interface is absolutely brilliant, it looks very clean and its easy to grasp right away.
+The interface is absolutely brilliant, it looks spotless, and it’s easy to grasp right away.
 One of my favorite features of the plugin is the A/B testing switch, which makes it possible to test different settings against each other without running multiple instances of the plugin on the same channel.

 Download: Multiply (32-bit & 64-bit VST/AU/AAX plugin format for Windows & Mac)